Hanan-codes/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 Question 1: How many patients are daignosied with Benign tumors or Malignant tumors? <br /> Question 2: which varibles have an influnce in the target varible "dignosis" <br /> Question 3 : predicts whether the cancer is benign or malignant using LinearRegression <br />
-- Data Understanding
+- Data Understanding  <br />
-The diagnosis coulmns <Targit varible> have two values M\B  <br /> -- What are B and M  <br />
+The diagnosis coulmns <Targit varible> have two values M\B  <br />
+  * What are B and M  <br />
-Tumors can be Benign (noncancerous) or Malignant (cancerous). <br /> Benign tumors tend to grow slowly and do not spread. <br /> Malignant tumors can grow rapidly, invade and destroy nearby normal tissues, and spread throughout the body <br />
+Tumors can be Benign (noncancerous) or Malignant (cancerous). <br /> Benign tumors tend to grow slowly and do not spread. <br /> Malignant tumors can grow rapidly, invade and destroy nearby normal tissues, and spread throughout the body <br /> There is unfortunately 212 patients has been diagnosed with cancerous tumor 'Malignant' and 357 has been diagnosed with noncancerous tumor 'Benign'<br />
 ## Data set
 Breast Cancer Wisconsin (Diagnostic) Data Set https://www.kaggle.com/uciml/breast-cancer-wisconsin-data